ChristopherWilkerson/DevNotes/README.md

 More padding adds more background image to your page.
 If you want text on top of image, has to be background image.

+a:link
+a:visited
+a:hover
+a:active (rarely used but can if want)

+have to be in this order because css is reading it top to bottom.

+a:focus is good for accessibility!